mohaimenetayebbey/aspdotnet-devsecops-app/readme.md

 2. **Set Up Azure DevOps Pipelines**
    - Create build and deploy pipelines based on the provided YAML configurations.
-   - Update the pipelines to use **Azure CLI** commands instead of Docker tasks.
-   - Use the service connection named **"DEV Service Connection"**.

 3. **Configure the Azure DevOps Variable Group**
    - Create a variable group named **DEV** with the following variables:
      - `ACR_NAME` → Azure Container Registry name.